 - The full IRC protocol line: ~469 characters.
 RFC 1459 frames an IRC message at 512 bytes including the command, the channel name, and the trailing

-So the honest summary for bot builders is: an unmodded bot is limited to 50 characters today; a modded bot (and the human web/mobile chat box) gets 500; and the whole IRC protocol line is dropped past roughly 469 once you count the protocol overhead.
+So the honest summary for bot builders: an unmodded bot is limited to 50 characters today; a modded bot (and the human web/mobile chat box) gets 500; and the whole IRC protocol line is dropped past roughly 469 once you count the protocol overhead.
 If your bot's messages are mysteriously getting cut or dropped, check whether it's modded (the 50 vs 500 difference) before you blame the protocol frame.
 Source: the Twitch Developer Forums' "Message Character Limit" thread.